 Fights are inevitable, but we can learn to fight better and make up faster.
 It takes effort to consistently pay attention, notice subtle changes in ourselves and our partner, and have the courage to share how we feel and what we need.
 With mindfulness, we can practice listening non-judgmentally to our significant other and creating safer space for our truth and that of others.

 A little practice may allow you to experience some new wins with others, eventually adding up to significantly more connection, contentment, and intimacy!
 Now is a great time to begin improving your closest relationships.
 If you need help, we’re around to support you in the journey of having a deep, fun and satisfying relationship, whether that be in individual, couples, or group counseling.
-I hope these tips for how to be more mindful in your relationship have been helpful!
-Try them on and see the difference they can make!
+I hope these tips for how to improve mindfulness in your relationship have been helpful!
+Try them out and see what a difference they can make!